 Most multi-conductor cables today have a bare or insulated grounding or bonding wire which is for connection to earth ground.
 The grounding conductor connects equipment enclosures to ground for protection from electric shock.

 There are several specialty cables with unique designs used in nuclear power plants.
 They include Mineral Insulated (MI) cable, fiber optics cable, Cablebus, coaxial and triaxial cable.
-MI cable construction, for instance, consist of a bare solid-copper conductor surrounded by magnesium oxide, silicone oxide, or aluminum oxide insulation covered by a copper or tube.
+MI cable construction, for instance, consist of a bare solid-copper conductor surrounded by magnesium oxide, silicone oxide, or aluminum oxide insulation covered by a copper or stainless-steel tube.
 Given the uniqueness of the design in construction and fabrication, the conductor cannot be twisted inside.
-The insulation hygroscopic (absorb water/moisture easily) and lose dielectric strength with any insulation moisture intrusion.
+The insulation is very hygroscopic (absorb water/moisture easily) and will lose dielectric strength with any insulation moisture intrusion.
 Special care must then be taken to seal the ends.
 This is done before and after installation by using potting compound, gland fitting or heat shrink tubing.
 Mineral insulated cable can provide a 3-hour rated fire barrier.
 Cablebus is a pre-engineered, pre-design cable and raceway system for high-load current requirement (for example, generator leads or secondary leads on auxiliary transformers).
-The raceway system has rigorous support and bracing requirement high fault condition.
+The raceway system has rigorous support and bracing requirement to reduce the potential of a high fault condition.
 Coaxial and triaxial cables are generally specified by manufacturer for application for low-level and /or high frequency signals.

-t chlorosufonate,
+Materials for the insulation include ethylene-propylene rubber (EPR), polyethylene (PE), cross-linked poly-ethylene (XLPE), Kerite®, ethylene tetrafluoroethylene (ETFE), and silicone-rubber (SiR, typical for high radiation environments, such as control rod drive mechanisms), the external (outer) jacket is used to protect the underlying insulation, shields, and tapes from mechanical damage (e.g., abrasion or cutting), fire (one example for fire mitigation includes Neoprene or CSPE jacketing over EPR insulation), chemicals/solvents, sunlight, moisture, and the effects of direct burial.
+The most abundant jacketing materials employed in existing NPPs (unless they have been replaced) are PVC, chlorosufonate, polyethylene (CSPE, Hypalon®),

+Neoprene, chlorinated polyethylene (CPE), cross-linked poly-olefins (XLPO), and ETFE.
+For silicone rubber cables, the jackets are typically glass-braided, and previously, asbestos.

 Cable Sizing: